FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/README.md

 ## Overview of Branches ##

-The master branch provides the documentation sources for CMM 2.0 which is currently in development.
+The master branch provides the documentation sources for CMM 2.0 (in development).
+Tags are available for predecessor releases.

 ## License ##